linkstreet/OTPTextView/README.md

 ## Implementation
-Open Wiki tap to see, you can use storyboard or implement it in your code
+Open Wiki tap to see, you can use storyboard or implement it in your code!
+There is also an example project which you can see how to use OTPTextView

 ## Take a glance
 ```